-- a) By September 2010, nearly 80% of the 5-year outcomes are considered to be likely to be achieved by 2012 with around 20% considered unlikely to be fully achieved by 2012. - b) By September 2010, about 75% of the actions in the National Park Plan were considered to be on track to be delivered.
+- a) By January 2011, nearly 80% of the 5-year outcomes are considered to be likely to be achieved by 2012 with around 20% considered unlikely to be fully achieved by 2012. - b) One 5-year outcome, linked to the ability of the SRDP to target funding at the public benefits most appropriate to the Cairngorms National Park, is now considered to be unachievable by 2012.
+However, a range of partners are trying to ensure that the next rural development programme from 2013 will allow for a more tailored approach to targeting, particularly in National Parks. - c) By September 2010, about 75% of the actions in the National Park Plan were considered to be on track to be delivered.
 About 20% of the actions within the Park Plan require more work to be delivered by 2012.
 A few actions will not be delivered by 2012, either because of unforeseen delays, or because they have been superseded by events and are no longer priorities for delivery.
 It is not considered that these actions are critical to the delivery of any outcomes in the National Park Plan.

-NATIONAL PARK PLAN 4-MONTHLY PROGRESS REPORT 6 FOR INFORMATION
+NATIONAL PARK PLAN 4-MONTHLY PROGRESS REPORT 7 FOR INFORMATION